MurmurationsNetwork/MurmurationsServices/docs/testing/README.md

 # Testing Murmurations Services

-We use a combination of unit and end-to-end tests to ensure the quality of the Murmurations Services.

-We have also created basic load tests to measure the performance of the Murmurations Services.

 This directory contains guides and other information about testing in Murmurations Services.

+We use a combination of unit and [end-to-end tests](/docs/testing/end-to-end-testing.md) to ensure code quality.
+We have also created basic [load tests](/docs/testing/load-testing.md) to measure performance.